 #50.
 Wavy Swept Fringe

-The beautiful wavy kinks in this style can be created by rag rolling your hair.
-Sweep your fringe across to one side to give a beautiful asymmetrical look which highlights your lips and eyes.
+The beautiful wavy kinks in this style can be created by rag-rolling your hair.
+Sweep your fringe across to one side to give a beautiful asymmetrical look that highlights your lips and eyes.

 #51.
 Pixie Cut